 Please place all items in a resealable bag that is dated and labeled with your child's name on it.
 Each child must have her own kit of provisions.
 Each guide is responsible for storing the kits in their classroom so they will be readily available in an emergency.
 Kits will be returned upon request at the close of the school year or before the end of school if a child leaves.
-For the 2015-16 school year, all children must have a kit at school by the second week of October.
+All children must have a kit at school by the second week of October.